-The specific implementation of the items under Article 4 will be determined under written regulations agreed upon by UNMRI and the University.
+The specific implementation of the items under Article 4 will be determined under written regulations agreed upon by UNMRI and UNM.

-The University or UNMRI may require creators to consult with UNMRI prior to publishing for a reasonable period not to exceed ninety (90) calendar days from the date of disclosure, in order to enable a sponsor or the University or UNMRI to evaluate a UNM IP and determine whether to pursue any form of intellectual property protection.
+UNM or UNMRI may require creators to consult with UNMRI prior to publishing for a reasonable period not to exceed ninety (90) calendar days from the date of disclosure, in order to enable a sponsor or UNM or UNMRI to evaluate a UNM IP and determine whether to pursue any form of intellectual property protection.
 In some cases, UNMRI may require creators to refrain from publishing certain materials within the said 90-day period.
-The University and UNMRI shall cooperate in accelerating commercialization review to enable creators to publish their work in theses and dissertations or to pursue patent protection in cases of statutory bars.
+UNM and UNMRI shall cooperate in accelerating commercialization review to enable creators to publish their work in theses and dissertations or to pursue patent protection in cases of statutory bars.